National Constitutional Council (Bangladesh): History

-A mass uprising Student–People's uprising also known as July Revolution took place on August 5, leading to Sheikh Hasina fleeing the country and seeking refuge in India.
-In the ensuing situation, an interim government was formed under the leadership of Muhammad Yunus.
+A mass uprising known as July Uprising took place on August 5, leading to Sheikh Hasina fleeing the country and seeking refuge in India.
+In the ensuing situation, an Interim government was formed under Muhammad Yunus.
 To implement reforms, the interim government established Constitutional Reform Commission on October 6, 2024, headed by Professor Ali Riaz.
-The commission submitted its report to Chief Advisor Muhammad Yunus on January 15, 2025.
+The commission submitted its report to Chief Adviser Muhammad Yunus on January 15, 2025.
 This report proposed the creation of a National Constitutional Council (NCC).
 On January 16, an all-party dialogue commenced to discuss this proposal.

+In July 2025, the commission mulled about introducing term limits by restricting a person from holding the prime ministerial position for more than 10 years.
+The NCP & Jamaat-e-Islami agreed, but the BNP (whose leader Khaleda Zia had already served as prime minister from 1991 to 1996 & 2001 to 2006) & the Communist Party of Bangladesh opposed it.
+The BNP later agreed to support the interim government's steps regarding term limits on the condition that plans to create a "National Constitutional Council" be shelved.

 Members

 The National Constitutional Council (NCC) is a national institution composed of representatives from the three branches of the state.
 Members of the NCC will include: